IChowdhury01/ECE-365-Data-Structures-and-Algorithms-I-II/README.md

 ## Course Description
 An introduction to fundamental data structures and algorithms, with an emphasis on practical implementation issues and good programming methodology.
 Topics include lists, stacks, queues, trees, hash tables and sorting algorithms.
 Also an introduction to analysis of algorithms with big-O notation.
 Assignments include programming projects and problem sets.

-A continuation of ECE 264, also with an emphasis on practical implementation issues and good programming methodology.
-Topics include graphs, graph-related algorithms and dynamic programming techniques.
+A continuation of Data Structures & Algorithms I. Topics include graphs, graph-related algorithms and dynamic programming techniques.
 Also an introduction to some advanced topics such as Turing machines, computability and NP-complete systems.
 Assignments include programming projects and problem sets.